 There are so many reasons why you may or may not get a job as a circus artist.
-It might be your stage presence, your willingness to take direction, the quality of your existing act, or it might come down to the color of your hair.
-But there are three qualities that will make you employable just about anywhere, and the best part is, any combination of two will do.
+It might be your stage presence, your willingness to take direction, the quality of your existing act, or it might come down to the colour of your hair.
+But there are three qualities that will make you employable just about anywhere, and the best part is, any combination of the two will do.

 In order to be a successful freelance circus artist:

 Have a killer act or skill that you’ve busted your gut on for 10.000 hours – or whatever it is to become an expert.
 Train hard, train long and learn from the best.
-Blow your prospective employers away by being the only person in the world doing a quintuple twist from toes; or develop an entirely new act, combine unusual skills, make yourself irreplaceable.
-This will take a lot of sacrifices: time, money, social life, and you’ll need a bonfire inside you to make it.
+Blow your prospective employers away by being the only person in the world doing a quintuple twist from toes; or develop an entirely new act, combine unusual skills, and make yourself irreplaceable.
+This will take a lot of sacrifices: time, money, and social life, and you’ll need a bonfire inside you to make it.

-As an employer, there are few things more off-putting than waiting on a prospective employee to provide you their invoice/availability/public liability insurance.
+As an employer, there are few things more off-putting than waiting on a prospective employee to provide you with their invoice/availability/public liability insurance.
 Who needs who here?!
 Have your sh*t together so when asked, you can produce all paperwork as required, and to standard.
 Nobody is going to hire you from an email with ‘I’ll get my showreel to you really soon’ when they have six already sitting in their inbox.

 3. Be a nice person